 Select the field from the Column information drop-down list and click Save.

-Index type The type of the index.
-Valid values: Normal, Primary Key, and Unique.
-Index mode The mode for indexing data in the fields.
+The mode for indexing data in the fields.
 Valid values: B-tree, Bitmap, and GiST.
-Operation

 For more information, see the Column information settings section of this table.

 Partition settings (optional)

 The partitions of the table.
 You can configure the partitions as required.

 Click Submit to development environment and Submit to production environment in sequence.

 If you are using a workspace in basic mode, you only need to click Submit to production environment.